-'''

-Default CLK (8MHz? or 1MHz?): 160KHz IO Switch 128KHz CLK: 2.5KHz IO Switch
+Default CLK (8MHz? or 1MHz?): 160KHz square wave 128KHz CLK: 2.5KHz square wave on GPIO

-'''

 I am going to pursue 128KHz for starters, for lower current dissipation.
 Note that with the Arduino loader, it is cumbersome to test and change code as you move along.
 It is therefore going to be necessary to use a programmer, with a dedicated header on board.
+NOTE: this was before the proto board, which made programming slightly faster.
+Still not 100%, but usable in terms of agility.

-4Although for an unknown reason, every command registers twice on the Arduino serial monitor, but this appears to be harmless.
+$^{^5\}mathrm{Although}$ for an unknown reason, every command registers twice on the Arduino serial monitor, but this appears to be harmless.